istio/istio.io/_docs/tasks/traffic-management/request-routing.md

 ## Content-based routing

-Because the BookInfo sample deploys 3 versions of the reviews microservice, we need to set a default route.
+Because the Bookinfo sample deploys 3 versions of the reviews microservice, we need to set a default route.
 Otherwise if you access the application several times, you'll notice that sometimes the output contains star ratings.